Things to do outside Paris

-Actually It’s also a choice in the way of life.
+Actually, It’s also a choice in the way of life.
 Some people prefer to have a house with a small garden a bit far from Paris, rather than a small apartment in the core of the capital.
-We can easily guess that Parisians don’t necessarily live in Paris but they do work in Paris, and live around the city.
-That’s why in the outskirts, you can find major places for entertainment and to visit.
+We can easily guess that Parisians don’t necessarily live in Paris but they do work in Paris and live around the city.
+That’s why on the outskirts, you can find major places for entertainment and to visit.
 This article sums up a few of these things to do outside Paris, so read on to find out more!

 Outside Paris, you will almost always find something that will fit your tastes and interests.
-From the art, to the history through attractions, going to the Paris outskirts is the best way to take advantage of your visit of the city.
+From the art to the history through attractions, going to the Paris outskirts is the best way to take advantage of your visit to the city.

 Here are the landmarks – and therefore the main things to do outside Paris – you should visit if you have the time: